ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

+# January 6 2020

+- ???
 # January 5 2020

 - Time to teach `MongoDB`!
+  - Went really well!
+Besides the `.git` mess we ended up in, mostly due to `NetBeans` IDE going into `IntelliJ` IDE.
+- In `IntelliJ`, how does one organize the imports in alphabetical order?
+  - `Ctrl + Alt + O`
+  - This also adds required imports and removes unneeded imports.

 # January 4 2020

 - Finally back to work with the whole team.